Naveen2070/algo/README.md

 For detailed syntax guidelines, refer to [Documentation.md](Documentation.md).

+## Configuration

+Algo reads configuration from a `config.lang` file in the project directory.
+If no config file is found, default values are used.
+Configuration options include:

+- `Language`: The target language for conversion (e.g., Js for JavaScript).
+- `Version`: The version of the target language (optional).

 ## Disclaimer

-Please note that Algo is still in its early stages of development, and the conversion capabilities are limited.
-Use it with caution and report any bugs or issues you encounter.
+**_Please note that Algo is still in its early stages of development, and the conversion capabilities are limited.
+There might be breaking changes in future updates.
+Use it with caution and report any bugs or issues you encounter._**

 ## Contact